2004 Indianapolis 500: Second half

 As the race completed the 101st lap, it was scored officially and would not need to carry over into a second day.
-On lap 105, Darren Manning and Greg Ray got together, crashing in turn four.
-They collected Sam Hornish Jr. The three cars slid into the end of the pit wall and came to rest at the pit entrance of the pits.
+On lap 105, Darren Manning and Greg Ray got together, crashing in turn four and collecting Sam Hornish Jr..
+The three cars slid into the end of the pit wall and came to rest at the pit entrance of the pits.
 The green came out on lap 114.
 Tony Kanaan now led with Rice still mired back in 8th place.

 Kanaan and Wheldon traded the lead several times over the next several laps.
 Marty Roth brought out the next caution on lap 131 with a crash in turn four.
 Buddy Rice worked his way up to 5th place.
 Most leaders pitted on lap 133, but Bruno Junqueira stayed out and cycled up to the lead.
 Junqueira was gambling that he could outlast the rest of the field on fuel, and be the winner if rain were to return.

 At lap 150, Bruno Junqueira led Buddy Rice and Tony Kanaan.
 Junqueira's gamble failed, and he headed for the pits on lap 151.
 Rain was approaching, and all of the leaders would require one final round of pit stops.
 The approaching and the pit stop strategy threatened to turn the result into a crap shoot.